USS Walworth County: Panama deployment 1957

-On 5 March 1957, Walworth County arrived at the Naval Base Coco Solo at Coco Solo, Panama Canal Zone.
+On 5 March 1957, Walworth County arrived at the Naval Base at Coco Solo, Panama Canal Zone.
 From there, she took survey parties to beaching sites in the Chagres River and other places in preparation for Operation Caribex which tested the mobility of American forces in defending the Panama Canal.

 Operations in U.S. waters and Caribbean exercise 1957–1958

 Walworth County returned to Little Creek from her Panama cruise on 16 March 1957 and put to sea on 10 April 1957 to participate in a three-phase operation involving the U.S. Marine Corps, the U.S. Army, and the United States Air Force.
-The exercise—conducted on Vieques Island, Fort Lorenzo, Canal Zone, and Rio Hata — terminated on 28 April 1957; and Walworth County underwent extended upkeep in the New York Naval Shipyard in Brooklyn, New York, from 14 May 1957 through 11 July 1957.
+The exercise—conducted on Vieques Island, Fort Lorenzo, Canal Zone, and Rio Hata – terminated on 28 April 1957; and Walworth County underwent extended upkeep in the New York Naval Shipyard in Brooklyn, New York, from 14 May 1957 through 11 July 1957.
 She returned to Little Creek the following day and began local operations which lasted until 14 November 1957.
 At that time, Walworth County undertook exercises with amphibious warfare forces that included practice assaults with Marines on Vieques Island, Puerto Rico, and St. Thomas, United States Virgin Islands.

 Second Mediterranean deployment 1958

 Walworth County returned to Little Creek on 25 March 1958 but a month later headed for Morehead City, North Carolina.
 There, she loaded Marines and combat cargo in preparation for an amphibious training operation to be held in the Mediterranean with forces of the United Kingdom and Italy.
-She transited the Strait of Gibraltar on 14 May 1958 and visited the ports of Izmir, Turkey; Athens, Greece; and Suda Bay, Crete.
+She transited the Strait of Gibraltar on 14 May 1958 and visited the ports of İzmir, Turkey; Athens, Greece; and Suda Bay, Crete.
 However, the operation was cancelled because of Middle East tensions, and Walworth County had the distinction of acting as a primary control ship in the initial landing of Marines at Beirut, Lebanon, on 15 July 1958.
 Her operations in this area continued until 1 October 1958 when she departed Beirut and sailed for the United States.
 She reached Morehead City on 19 October 1958 and became a unit of Amphibious Squadron 6.